 - Virtual placement during which students are actively engaged in authentic WIL activities;

-- Industry project designed or commissioned by a partner organisation and outcomes delivered to the partner, but work is completed in a classroom environment on campus.
-Project deliverables also form part of the course assessment.
+- Industry project designed or commissioned by a partner organisation and outcomes delivered to the partner, but work is completed in a classroom environment on campus and project deliverables form part of the course assessment;

-- Research internship where the research project is sourced from a partner organisation who provides mentoring and direct feedback to the student; and the research deliverable forms part of the course assessment;
+- Research internship, where the research project is sourced from a partner organisation that provides mentoring and direct feedback to the student and the research deliverable forms part of the course assessment;

 What is not WIL at UNSW

 While there are many excellent co-curricular and extra-curricular activities available for students at UNSW, these are not WIL activities, because WIL at UNSW is offered within an academic framework as part of a for-credit course or program accreditation requirement.
 Co-curricular and extra-curricular activities include:

 - Professional-development programs, volunteer experiences, and internships that are not part of a for-credit course or program accreditation;

 - Non-authentic work experiences that are completed as part of a class activity where a partner organisation has not designed or commissioned the work, and/or is not involved in the supervision/mentoring of students or providing direct feedback;

 - Creating a start-up company that is not an assessed part of a for-credit course;

 - Work experiences supervised by non-partner organisations (e.g. family, friends, other students);